SalmaObaid/Web-Project-/README.md

-# Wordle Game
+# Takhmenah Game

 ## Overview
-This project is a web-based Wordle game built using Node.js, Express, EJS, and MongoDB.
+This project is a web-based Takhmenah game built using Node.js, Express, EJS, and MongoDB.
 The goal is to allow users to guess a five-letter word within a limited number of attempts.
 The game provides feedback on letter positions to help users make better guesses.

 ## Flowchart
 1. **Start**